prudhvideep/Video-Face-Recognition/README.md

 ```
 npm start
 ```
-To build the application for production, run:
+To build the production application, run the following:

 ```
 npm run build